bradallenfisher/dmd-course-materials/practice/sen_no_rikyu_and_the_paradox_of_innovation.md

 In this chapter, Grudin ...

 **Writing guidelines:**
-Length: (150-300 words)
+1. Length: (150-300 words)
-Check for spelling and grammar
+2. Check for spelling and grammar
-Choose clear and concise wording.
+3. Choose clear and concise wording